What does a Stagehand do?

 - Previous experience as a Stagehand or in a similar role is preferred.

-- Physical stamina and the ability to lift heavy objects and work in various weather conditions.
+- Strong physical stamina and ability to lift heavy objects.

-- Basic understanding of stage equipment and rigging techniques.
+- Knowledge of stage equipment and technical theater practices.

 Is becoming a Stagehand a good career path?